spajus/ruby-gamedev-book/14_damage.md

 # Implementing Health And Damage

 I know you have been waiting for this.
 We will be implementing health system and most importantly, damage.
-Soo we will be ready to blow shit up.
+Soo we will be ready to blow things up.

 To implement this, we need to: